Google Drive and Tray

 Google Drive helps teams store and share files, but it doesn’t keep those files in sync with the tools that use them.
 Tray connects Drive to systems like HR, CRM, and ITSM so documents can be tagged, shared, or routed automatically under IT control.
 Tray’s universal connector also reaches beyond Drive’s native API limits, giving you secure, auditable workflows that link files with the right people and systems.
 Tray supports integrations across the full Google Workspace suite, so Drive activity can coordinate with Gmail, Sheets, or other Workspace tools in the same governed flow.

-With Tray, you can build powerful Google Drive
+With Tray, you build

 Automations